Sauzxa/Crypto-immobilier-Back/README.md

 # Crypto Immobilier Backend

-A secure and scalable Node.js backend starter built with Express.js, TypeScript, and MongoDB for a crypto real estate application.
+A secure and scalable Node.js backend for managing real estate reservations, built with Express.js, TypeScript, and MongoDB.

 ## Features